 7. Account management

 Account management is the key to a successful sponsor relationship.
-Ideally, you should be looking to have long-term sponsors who continually fund your sponsorship proposals because they find value in their relationship and they enjoy the positive working relationship you provide.
+Ideally, you should be looking to have long-term sponsors who continually fund your sponsorship proposals because they enjoy and find value in the relationship.

 8. Get help

-Sponsorship is very complex and it is simply not about asking for funding because you have a great proposition.
-When done properly, it can not only fund your activities, but will also create a meaningful relationship between your organisation, your sponsors and your audience — significantly adding value to your business.
-More information can be found online, through forums, blogs, and books.
-Specialist sponsorship agencies can also provide training and consulting to help integrate a successful sponsorship department into your organisation.
+Sponsorship is very complex - it is simply not about asking for funding because you have a great proposition.
+When done properly, it can not only fund your activities, but will also create a meaningful relationship between your organisation, your sponsors and your audience - significantly adding value to your business.
+Specialist sponsorship agencies can provide training and consulting to help integrate sponsorship successfully into your organisation.

 Written by Jackie Fast of Slingshot Sponsorship.